swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 - The implementation satisfies the requirements for an inlinable function, described in <doc:Attributes#inlinable>.

+### c

+Apply this attribute to any declaration that can be represented in C --- for example, global functions, and nongeneric enumerations (constrained to integer raw-value types).
+The `c` attribute tells the compiler that a declaration is available to use in C code.

+If you apply the `c` attribute to an enumeration, each enumeration case is exposed to C code as the concatenation of the enumeration name and the case name.
+The first letter of the case name is capitalized.
+For example, a case named `venus` in a Swift `Planet` enumeration is exposed to C code as a case named `PlanetVenus`.

+The `c` attribute optionally accepts a single attribute argument, which consists of an identifier.
+The identifier specifies the name to be exposed to Objective-C for the entity that the `c` attribute applies to.
+If you omit the argument, the name used in C code matches the Swift base name.

 ### discardableResult

 Apply this attribute to a function or method declaration